da-beda/devstral-engineer/README.md

-# Devstral Engineer v2 🐋
+# Devstral Engineer 🌪️

 ## Overview

-Devstral Engineer v2 is a powerful AI-powered coding assistant that provides an interactive terminal interface for seamless code development.
-It integrates with Devstral's advanced reasoning models to offer intelligent file operations, code analysis, and development assistance through natural conversation and function calling.
+Devstral Engineer is an AI-powered coding assistant that provides an interactive terminal interface for seamless code development.
+It integrates with Devstral to offer intelligent file operations, code analysis, and development assistance through natural conversation and function calling.

 ## 🚀 Latest Update: Function Calling Architecture

-**Version 2.0** introduces a big upgrade from structured JSON output to native function calling, providing:
+**Version 0.0.1** introduces a big upgrade from structured JSON output to native function calling, providing:
 - **Natural conversations** with the AI without rigid response formats
 - **Automatic file operations** through intelligent function calls
 - **Real-time reasoning visibility** with Chain of Thought (CoT) capabilities